TritonDataCenter/manatee/docs/man/manatee-adm.md

 except in the case where the promoted peer is the sync, in which case the primary will be deposed.

--n, --zonename `ZONENAME` The zonename of the peer to promote.
+-n, --zonename `ZONENAME`
+    The zonename of the peer to promote.

--r, --role `ROLE` The current role of the peer to promote.
+-r, --role `ROLE`
+    The current role of the peer to promote.

--i, --asyncIndex `INDEX` The zero-indexed position of the peer to be promoted's position in the async chain (if applicable).
+-i, --asyncIndex `INDEX`
+    The zero-indexed position of the peer to be promoted's position in the async chain (if applicable).

+### clear-promote

+Clears a promote object from the cluster's state in the event that Manatee itself does not.

 ## UPGRADE COMMANDS